Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Slippery Slopes"
-headerTitle: "A party game about communicating words by grading them on funky scales."
 blurb: "A party game about conveying words by grading them on funky scales.
 How do you communicate PIZZA when you only have hot-cold, heavy-light and dry-wet?"
-blurbShort: "A party game about communicating words by grading them on funky scales."
+# blurb: "A party game about communicating words by grading them on funky scales."

-color: "red"

 date: 2024-04-25

 difficulty: "no-brainer"
 genres: ["party"]
-categories: ["boardgame", "standard"]
+categories: ["board-game", "standard"]
 tags: ["social", "guessing", "sorting", "language", "creative", "limited-communication"]
 themes: ["retro", "colorful"]